laurensV/bun-build-bug-solana-web3js/README.md

-Many packages run just fine when using bun directly, but when trying to use `bun build` it gives this error `TypeError: The superclass is not a constructor.`
+Some packages run just fine when using bun directly, but when trying to use `bun build` it gives this error `TypeError: The superclass is not a constructor.`

 I created a small example repo:
 First install the package, for example `@solana/web3.js`